 Academic support is available via the library resources together with seminars and tutorials to help you prepare for these assessments.
 Assignment briefs, guidelines and submission dates are provided well in advance to help you manage your time effectively.
 Workshops, on-line tasks and peer assessments complete the support package.

 The course aims to help you develop the relevant knowledge, understanding and professional skills that will allow you to work supporting health and wellbeing strategies, grounded in the current evidence base, emerging technologies and practices, for a wide range of individuals across their lifecycle.

 Throughout the course you will be encouraged to develop your professionalism and to make the most of a range of opportunities and experiences available.
-A problem-based approach to learning, practical application of interventions via real-world experiences, combined with the Cardiff Met EDGE (Ethical, Digital, Global & Entrepreneurial) competencies will prepare you for employment, freelance work and/or further study (Masters and Doctorate level) This background will be required for employment within public, private and third sector organisations including roles as NHS Wellbeing Coordinators, Community Wellbeing Coordinators, developing health and wellbeing provision for private sector organisations or working within mental health and wellbeing charities.
+A problem-based approach to learning, practical application of interventions via real-world experiences, combined with the Cardiff Met EDGE (Ethical, Digital, Global & Entrepreneurial) competencies will prepare you for employment, freelance work and/or further study (Masters and Doctorate level).

 Entry Requirements & How to Apply